 There are tons of things to do in Lagos and its surroundings.

 Its proximity to coastal hiking opportunities, pristine beaches, and unlimited water sports makes it an adventure traveller’s paradise.
 You can learn how to surf, go scuba diving, paddleboard along the giant cliffs, and discover magnificent sea caves both over and underwater.

 Not far from Lagos, you find Ponta da Piedade with some of the most incredible cliff formations in the Algarve Coast.

 This is just before Sagres which sits on top of enormous dramatic cliffs.
 A short trip in the other direction and you can enjoy a kayak trip to the most famous cave in Portugal, Benagil Cave.

 By Marie of A Life Without Borders

-Transportation in Lisbon is efficient with trains, buses, trams and taxis available from early in the morning until late in the night.
+Transportation in Lisbon is efficient with trains, buses, trams and taxis available from early in the morning until late at night.

-Don’t forget to stop at one of Lisbon’s amazing viewpoints, such as the Miradouro das Portas do Sol overlooking the city’s red-tiled roofs, or the Santa Justa Lift overlooking the Baixa district.
-Stroll the Praca do Comercio, one of Lisbon’s popular squares, before an evening out in Bairro Alto for its restaurants and bars.
+Make sure that you stop at one of Lisbon’s viewpoints, such as the Miradouro das Portas do Sol overlooking the city’s red-tiled roofs, or the Santa Justa Lift overlooking the Baixa district.
+Finally, stroll around the Praca do Comercio, one of Lisbon’s popular squares, before an evening out in Bairro Alto for its restaurants and bars.